smatoto/apps-script-samples/forms--dynamic-update/README.md

 ### Set Questions

-1. From the Apps Script editor, update the question constant with the following values:
+1. From the Apps Script editor, update the questions by modifying or adding new array items (objects):

     | Key      | Value                                   |
     | -------- | --------------------------------------- |